fumes/fumes.jekyll/_posts/2019-09-09-love-and-erotic-art-in-bali.md

 On the Balinese side, and the 'negative' aspect of it-one must note that sex was not always romance, nor symbols.
 There is for example a long tradition of sexual violence, usually as _pele gondang/nganjuk_, 'abduction/rape' followed by marriage.

 While disapproving it, one Balinese informant justified it to the writer as a necessity inherent to the _Rwabhinneda_.
-Reffering to literary sources, Vickers assesses that sexuality and power often go together the language of sex is one of war and conquest-of piercing' and 'stabbing with love arrows' so that the woman 'dies'.
+Referring to literary sources, Vickers assesses that sexuality and power often go together the language of sex is one of war and conquest-of piercing' and 'stabbing with love arrows' so that the woman 'dies'.

 {% responsive_image path: uploads/2019/09/love-and-erotic-art-in-bali-07.jpg %}